 Some famous examples are ProBlogger.com on blogging and RomanFitnessSystems.com for health and fitness.

-Assuming you have multiple topics in your mind for the blog and wanna include a specific keyword.
-Then I would suggest you play around with a combination of topics/keywords (+) a random word.
+Assuming you have multiple topics in your mind for the blog and wanna include a specific keyword in your blog name.
+Then I would suggest you to choose a blog name such that it is a combination of topics/keywords (+) and a random word.
 Here the random word could be anything.

 I am a firm believer that in this day and age of digital diplomacy, there is nothing unique about an idea in itself.
-Every idea, every innovation, and every creation is from an existing implementation.
-Hence why not take the same approach while choosing the domain name.
+Every idea, every innovation, and every creation is extracted/inspired from an existing implementation.
+Hence why not take the same approach while you’re trying to choose a blog name.

-It’s only fair to say that, today no matter what you choose to blog about, you will end up finding hundreds, if not thousands of blogs writing about the same stuff as you.
-Hence it is always a good move to surf around the internet, look for existing blog names, and get inspired from them.
+It’s only fair to say that, today no matter what topic (or) niche you choose to blog about, you will end up finding hundreds, if not thousands of blogs writing about the same stuff as you.
+Hence it is always a good move to surf around the internet, look for exsiting blog names, come up with plausible blog name ideas, and get inspired by them.

-Therefore to help you with how to go about choosing a blog name, I would like you to follow the simple two steps below:-
+If you want to follow this approach on how to name a blog, I would like you to follow the simple two steps below:-

 Firstly, stalk some famous bloggers